-- H. The PERS Retirement Plan Final Compensation will be calculated by using the average monthly rate over the highest consecutive twelve (12) month period for the 2.5% @ 55 plan.
+- D. The District will continue to include an option in the retirement contract which allows retirement credit for military service under the terms and conditions as specified by PERS. - E. The PERS Retirement Plan will include Post Retirement Survivor Continuance and Retirement Credit for Unused Sick Leave for the 2.5% @ 55 plan. - F. The employee survivor benefits will be Level 4 as specified in the 1959 Survivor Benefits Report of the PERS for the 2.5% @ 55 plan. - G. The PERS Retirement Plan Final Compensation will be calculated by using the average monthly rate over the highest consecutive twelve (12) month period for the 2.5% @ 55 plan.
 The PERS Retirement Plan Final Compensation for the 2% @ 60 plan will be calculated by using the average monthly rate over the highest consecutive thirty-six (36) month period.
-The PERS Retirement Plan Final Compensation for the PEPRA PERS plan of 2.0% @ 62 (2.5% @ 67) will be calculated by using the average monthly rate over the highest consecutive thirty-six (36) month period. - I. The District will continue implementing the provisions of Internal Revenue Code 414(h) (2) which allows the employee's salary to be reduced by the amount of the employee's retirement contribution only for the purposes of computing Federal and State income tax.
+The PERS Retirement Plan Final Compensation for the PERA PERS plan of 2.0% @ 62 (2.5% @ 67) will be calculated by using the average monthly rate over the highest consecutive thirty-six (36) month period. - H. The District will continue implementing the provisions of Internal Revenue Code 414(h) (2) which allows the employee's salary to be reduced by the amount of the employee's retirement contribution only for the purposes of computing Federal and State income tax.
 The employee PERS contribution will be taken against the actual base salary prior to reduction for taxation purposes.